LorazepamReturn to Lorazepam overview

 - If you and your doctor decide that you need to take lorazepam during the pregnancy, then this will be at the lowest dose that works for you and for the shortest period of time that is necessary.
 This is to minimise the amount of lorazepam that the developing baby is exposed to.

-- If you are taking lorazepam in the last three months of pregnancy, you should tell your midwife and doctor so that they can look out for symptoms in the newborn baby.
+- If you are taking lorazepam in the last few weeks of pregnancy, you should tell your midwife and doctor so that they can look out for symptoms in the newborn baby.

 - Your baby may be less active than other babies, have a low body temperature, be floppy, or have breathing or feeding difficulties for a while.